 Which Subwoofer Is More Popular?

-The answer may surprise you.
-According to a recent survey, Klipsch subwoofers are more popular than PSB subwoofers by a margin of two to one.
-This is likely due to the fact that Klipsch subwoofers offer superior sound quality and performance.
+The answer might take you by surprise.
+According to the results of a recent poll, Klipsch subwoofers are twice as popular as PSB subwoofers in terms of sales.
+This is probably because Klipsch subwoofers offer higher sound quality as well as superior performance.

 Which Subwoofer Is Better For Movies?